Coming Soon— Sign up below to get notified when registration opens.

 Real-World Project

-Learners will design and pilot a step-by-step blueprint to integrate imagination into their everyday life in a way that creates positive impact.
-Each learner will decide where they want to focus on: personal life, their community, or work.
-The final deliverable will take different forms depending on each learner’s focus.
-For instance, an educator could decide to design a new curriculum and run a pilot class; another learner could decide to focus on creating a personal growth plan including techniques, new habits and goals that foster their imagination; a policy maker could decide to draft radically imaginative laws or strategic plans and discuss them in the next meeting to demonstrate the power of imagination or to design a short imagination workshop to facilitate with their colleagues, etc. Learners will prepare a presentation documenting their process creating the blueprint and learnings from the pilot.
+You will design and pilot a step-by-step blueprint to integrate imagination into your everyday life in a way that creates positive impact.
+You can decide where you want to focus on: your personal life, your community, or your work.
+The final deliverable can take any form depending on your goals.
+For instance, you could design a new curriculum and run a pilot class or workshop; or create a personal growth plan including techniques, milestones, and goals; or draft radically imaginative laws or strategic plans and discuss them with colleagues to demonstrate the power of imagination.
+For the last day of class, you will prepare a short presentation documenting your process of creating the blueprint and learnings from the pilot – or the journey.

 About the Instructor